 Climate change disproportionately hits the world’s most vulnerable people.
 We support bold leadership to implement the Paris Agreement and maintain ambition.

-2015 closed with an historic climate agreement reached at COP21 in Paris between 196 nations.
-It was rare and encouraging display of global solidarity and hope.
-The Elders believe that 2016 will be a critical year to take action on this historic agreement.
-There is no time for reflection.
+The historic climate agreement reached at COP21 in Paris between 196 nations was a rare and encouraging display of global solidarity and hope.
+The Elders believe that in the years ahead, leadership is required all levels to deliver a sustainable future.

 Unless governments act quickly and deliberately we risk creating, through our own actions, one of the greatest injustices in human history, denying future generations their right to a habitable, sustainable planet.
 If we fail to act now, the whole of humanity stands to lose.